Innovation – the hardest steps

 These are all things that any individual or business may fall foul of but there is one last thing that lies in wait for large corporations.
 They all sit on the bottoms, sifting through large piles of paper.
 They make plans to innovate but never take action.
 When their endless planning meetings fail to deliver they conclude that innovation has failed them.

-Innovation is essentially a trial and error process until you have got that idea into production so without action there is no trial, with no trial there is no error and with no error there is no learning.
+Innovation is essentially a trial and error process until you have got that idea into production.
+Without action there is no trial.
+With no trial there is no error and with no error there is no learning.